jbush001/NyuziProcessor/README.md

 run these in the emulator by typing 'make run' (some need 3rd party data files, details are in the READMEs in those directories).

-For example, this will render a 3D model:
+For example, this will render a 3D model in the emulator:

     cd software/apps/sceneview
     make run